seajell/seajell/README.md

 ## License

 This system/project is licensed under [GNU GPLv3](COPYING).
 Each contributions to this system will be licensed under the same terms.
-Contributions are listed in [CREDITS](CREDITS) and eKV website in the future.
+Contributions are listed in [CREDITS](CREDITS) and the website in the future.